-Since particles are similar size as plankton, filter feeders such as oysters, clams, many fish and some birds ingest microplastics, allowing them to enter the food chain.
+Since particles are similar in size to plankton, filter feeders such as oysters, clams, many fish, and some birds ingest microplastics, allowing them to enter the food chain.
 Persistent organic pollutants, including toxic pesticides, and metals can stick to their surfaces, making ingestion potentially that much more damaging.
-Effects include cellular damage, reproductive disruption and even death.
+Effects include cellular damage, reproductive disruption, and even death.

 The next largest source are fragments that come from the breakdown of larger plastics.

 “These plastics will remain in the bay, the gulf and ocean for more than a lifetime, while we use most plastic bags and bottles for less than an hour,” said David Hastings, Principal Investigator of the study, Courtesy Professor at USF College of Marine Science and a recently retired Professor of Marine Science and Chemistry at Eckerd College.
 “Although it is tempting to clean up the mess, it is not feasible to remove these particles from the water column or separate them out from sediments.”